augmentable-dev/phraser/README.md

 _So it's a CMS?_

-Nope, `phraser` just a string stroe for your applications (frontend/backend) that doesn't make assumptions about _how_ those strings are used.
+Nope, `phraser` is just a string store for your applications (frontend/backend) that doesn't make assumptions about _how_ those strings are used.
+You can utilize it for CMS-like functionality (though there's no support for rich text, just plaintext strings).